csprite/csprite/README.md

 - Any PC With OpenGL 3.3 Or Higher Support.

 ### Download
-- You can get csprite from https://csprite.github.io/downloads/
+- You can get csprite from [downloads page](https://csprite.github.io/downloads/) or you can build it from source from the instructions [here](https://csprite.github.io/wiki/latest-git/building-from-source.html).

 ---
 ### Todo